 Why most affirmations feel like empty promises

-If you've ever rolled your eyes at affirmations like "I am a money magnet" or "I radiate perfect health", you're not alone.
+If you have ever rolled your eyes at "I am a money magnet" or "I radiate perfect health", you're not alone.

-Some affirmations can feel disconnected from reality—especially when you're going through a tough time.
-They can make you feel worse when the forced positivity you're trying to repeat to yourself, doesn't acknowledge and validate what you are experiencing.
+Some affirmations feel disconnected from reality, especially when you are going through something hard.
+They can leave you feeling worse, because the forced positivity you are trying to repeat does not acknowledge what you are actually experiencing.

-As Dr. Chris Irons, clinical psychologist and leading expert in Compassion Focused Therapy explains, "True self-compassion isn't about bypassing difficult emotions with positive statements.
+As Dr Chris Irons, clinical psychologist and a leading expert in Compassion Focused Therapy, explains: "True self-compassion isn't about bypassing difficult emotions with positive statements.
 It's about acknowledging our struggles while supporting ourselves through them with understanding and wisdom."

-When you fear being lazy (but need rest)
+When you fear being lazy, but you need rest

 - I don't need to earn rest to deserve it.